Entering grades 1-6 for a 1 week session.

 July 22-26, 2019

 Day Camp offers an opportunity for rising 1st through 6th graders to experience many of the great things Miniwanca has to offer.
 Campers will spend days with their action teams playing together and challenging themselves in a positive, friendly atmosphere.
 Whether on the sand dunes or the shores of Stony Lake, fun is just around the corner!

 The day begins with the entire camp community gathering for assembly, where action teams are launched into activities.
 In the morning, campers will tube down Stony Creek, challenge themselves on the climbing wall, and hike Miniwanca’s signature sand dune, Old Baldy.
 Afternoons are filled with time at the beach, craft projects, and a variety of additional activities that campers will be able to choose.
 Lunch is provided, as well as morning and afternoon snacks.

 The final Friday at Day Camp is a special extended day.
 Campers will take a short hike to the south end of the property to spend the day swimming and playing on Lake Michigan.
-After a fun-filled day at the lake, they head back to the main site for evening activities.
-We invite all of our parents for dinner and our closing ceremony.
-Parents are welcome to join us at 5:00pm for games and a barbeque on Bryant Field.
-Dinner will start around 5:30 pm.
-At 6:30pm we will begin our closing ceremony where we will celebrate our week with songs and camper awards.
+After a fun-filled day at the lake, they head back to the main site for a final pick up.

 Entering grades 1-6

 Families are responsible for dropping off and picking up their campers each day.
 Drop-off is between 8:45 a.m. and 9:00 a.m.
 Monday through Friday.
 Pick-up is 5:00 p.m.
 Monday through Thursday and 7:00pm on Friday.